defra-cdp-sandpit/cdp-node-backend-template/src/api/example/README.md

-# Example API
+# Example API endpoints

-This is a bare-bones example of how to create an API controller.
-Modify or remove as required.
+This is a bare-bones example of how to create an API controller, with example tests.
+Modify, remove or updates as you wish.